NaveedFarahani/naveedfarahani.github.io/_pages/home.md

 author_profile: TRUE
 header:
     overlay_image: /assets/images/homepagepic.jpg
-excerpt: "My name is Naveed Farahani, and I am a Business Analyst at Deloitte.
-I am also a Chemical Engineering graduate from the University of Toronto.
-I am currently looking for professional opportunities to align my career on the path of tackling climate change.
-You can read my resume [here](https://naveedfarahani.github.io/resume) or can email me."
+excerpt: "My name is Naveed Farahani, and I am a Business Analyst at Deloitte within their Systems Engineering practice.
+As someone who is passionate about climate change, I am currently looking for professional opportunities to gain experience within the sustainability space.
+You can read my resume [here](https://naveedfarahani.github.io/resume) and my contact information is in the sidebar.
+That's enough talk!
+This website is dedicated to some of the work I completed as a Chemical Engineering undergraduate at the University of Toronto.
+I hope you enjoy!"
 intro:
     - excerpt: 'In my 4th and final year of undergrad, I decided to take part in UofTs Multidisciplinary Capstone Design course (APS490Y).
 As part of a team of 6 Chemical and Mechanical engineering students, we were tasked with designing a portable human powered water purification device for the Canadian disaster relief charity, GlobalMedic.
 You can read more [here!](https://naveedfarahani.github.io/courses/capstoneintro)'
 feature_row: